 Fall is the perfect time to get out and appreciate the changing scenery, the vibrant colors, the crisp fresh air, and the glory of God’s nature.
 Walking along paths, lounging in the backyard, or riding on horseback are all great ways to slow down, take deep breaths and enjoy the season around us.

 We are going to miss all the gorgeous fall weather we were blessed with this year now that it is finally getting too cold to enjoy these same activities.
-But we sure did love the fall while it lasted and we are thankful for so many fond memories in 2016!
+But we sure did love the fall while it lasted and we are thankful for so many fond memories during this season!

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 Philippians 4:8

 12 thoughts on “How to Have a Fun & Free Fall with Your Family”

 Lovely tips.
 Picking up a few ideas here for the summer.
 Thanks for sharing.